TeakSlack/cpp-notes/notes/Classes.md

 Struct is short for structure.
 Functionally there is very little different between a struct and a class.
 All members in a struct are public by default.
 Structs remain in C++ for backwards compatability with C.

-How structs are used differs from classes however.
-Breaking form, the way I choose to use structs is to just group plain old data in a smaller form than full classes.
+How structs are used differs from coding style to coding style, there is no one right way.
+A common practice however seems to be to use them to lump together just plain old groups of data.